rolflobker/recall-for-linux/README.md

 # Installation

-Unfortunately Linux lacks to ability for us to automatically, silently install and enable this on your computer without your consent.
+Unfortunately Linux lacks the ability for us to automatically, silently install and enable this on your computer without your consent.

 But we've made the installation process as frictionless as possible.